 The 2019 Di Dostanzo Montecillo Vineyard is dark ruby in color with aromatics of cherry, red berries, dried herbs.
 There are some floral notes here to, including violet and lavender.
 It is noticeably bright and balanced across the palate with no harsh edges.
 However, it is well-layered with plenty of complexity for serious wine enthusiasts to enjoy in its youth.
 This wine will certainly age well.
 The rounded tannins are dusty anchoring a dark finish showing notes of tobacco leaf, dried herbs, pink peppercorn and lavender.
 This is a lovely showing.

-Unfortunately the last vintage of Di Costanzo from the Farella Vineyard was in 2019.
+Unfortunately, the last vintage of Di Costanzo from the Farella Vineyard was in 2019.
 It was sourced from four separate blocks within the vineyard.
 This wine offers a distinctive bouquet that made it easy to identify in the other current release lineup.
-Sports aromatics of dried herbs, cigar smoke, hints of jalapeno and as the wine evolves reveals aromas of white pepper and an five-star spice.
+Sports aromatics of dried herbs, cigar smoke, hints of jalapeno and as the wine evolves reveals aromas of white pepper and a five-star spice characteristic.
 There is also an elegant note of old cedar box, reminiscent of my grandmother’s old velvet lined jewelry box.
 It is a bouquet with character and shows the varietal characteristics of Cabernet Sauvignon.
 On the palate offers mostly red fruits including cherry with red plum.
 This wine has the tannin profile, the acidity and plenty of fruit to ensure a long life.
 The finish has some muscle, lingering with grippy tannins and an accompanying brightness of acidity.

 In 2016 Massimo expanded his vineyard portfolio to include the Rafael Vineyard in the western hills of the Oak Knoll District, a site adjacent to part of Alston Park.
 Today grapes from this vineyard are used for an accompanying label called Di Co.
 Wines under this label are often distributed to select restaurants and retail outlets.
 The 2019 Di Co Cabernet Sauvignon is medium to dark ruby in color; features aromas of blackberry, clove and hints of pepper on the bouquet.
 Offers a generous mouth feel with a refreshing thread of acidity running the breadth of the palate.
 The finish shows a density of tannins; they are dusty and slightly chewy with a good grip.
 The finish is somewhat savory and lingers with some dried tobacco leaf spice.